scmisa/game-engine-opengl/README.md

 ### Linux

 1. **Install vcpkg, GLFW, and GLAD**:
-   - Run the provided `install.sh` script to install vcpkg, GLFW, and GLAD:
+   - Run the provided [install.sh](http://_vscodecontentref_/3) script to install vcpkg, GLFW, and GLAD:

      ```sh
      ./install.sh
      ```

 2. **Configure Visual Studio Code**:
-   - The `.vscode` directory and its configuration files are already provided in the project.
+   - The [.vscode](http://_vscodecontentref_/4) directory and its configuration files are already provided in the project.

 3. **Write Your OpenGL Code**

 4. **Build and Run**:
-   - You can use the provided Makefile to build and install the project:
+   - You can use the provided [build.makefile](http://_vscodecontentref_/5) to build and install the project:
      - Open a terminal and navigate to your project directory.
      - Run the following commands:

        ```sh
-       make install_deps
-       make
+       make -f build.makefile build
        ```

    - Open Visual Studio Code.